scarrazza/fiatlux/README.md

 which can be imported and shared to other programs.

 The library implements following features:
-- Computes LUX photon by subdiving in elastic, inelastic and msbar components
+- Computes LUX photon by subdividing in elastic, inelastic and msbar components
 - Allow variations of parameters to estimate uncertainties
 - Generic interface to F2, FL and alpha QED: you can plug APFEL or any other evolution code.